Outdoor Time, Every Day

 “Nature breeds curiosity, it helps to grow explorers rather than robots.
 It reminds us that we are part of something bigger.
 It grounds us, calms us.” - Ben Palmer-Fry

 Walking is one way we teach to the whole child and nourish all of our parts: body, mind, heart, and spirit.
+There is so much to learn outside of the classroom!

 “Go for walks frequently – walks expand vocabulary by giving the children the opportunity to look for new words to describe their world.”